closemarketing/connect-crm-realstate/readme.txt

 Contributors: closemarketing
 Tags: properties, inmovilla

-Import Inmovilla properties to your WordPress Installation.
+Import Inmovilla and Anaconda properties to your WordPress Installation.

 == Description ==